foss4g2018/foss4g2018/README.md

 The live site is at [http://2018.foss4g.org](http://2018.foss4g.org).
 The live site will not always be in sync with this repo - we will push to it periodically.

-Contact @timlinux if you want to amek any changes to the web site.
+Contact @timlinux if you want to make any changes to the web site.